Move Android devices from device administrator to personally-owned work profile management

 If users see an error after tapping the Resolve button, it's likely because of one of these reasons:

-• Personally-owned work profile enrollment isn't set up correctly.
-Either an Android Enterprise account isn't connected or enrollment restrictions are set to block personally-owned work profile enrollment.
+• Work profile enrollment isn't set up correctly.
+Either an Android Enterprise account isn't connected or enrollment restrictions are set to block personally owned work profile enrollment.

 Resolve button doesn't appear on the user's device

-The Resolve button won't appear on the user's device if the user enrolls into device administrator management after they've been targeted with the device compliance policy explained above.
+The Resolve button won't appear on the user's device if the user enrolls into device administrator management after they are targeted with the device compliance policy explained above.

 To get the Resolve button to appear, the user must postpone setup and restart the process from the notification.